leandross86/leandross86/README.md

 ### Hi there 👋

-My name is Leandro Souza from Brazil (🇧🇷).
+My name is Leandro Souza, from Brazil (🇧🇷).
-I am studying mechanical engineering and systems development.
+I am studying mechanical engineering and systems analysis and development.
-- 🌱 I’m currently learning javascript, reactJS, react-native, typescript, Python...
+- 🌱 I'm currently
+studying and learning javascript, reactJS, react-native, Python and C# ...
-- 😄 I love to play soccer, videogames, and code...
+- 😄 I love playing football, video games and programming ...